-- 18.5.1 Mileage reimbursement rate shall be the same as that paid by the State of Arizona for the driver of the car and four cents per mile for each rider.
-Yearly rates shall be established by February 1 of each year and go into effect July 1 of said year. - 18.5.1.1 EXCEPTION: Mileage reimbursement rate for officials who live in the Phoenix, Tucson, and Yuma metro areas and who are assigned a contest in their respective metro area shall be paid a flat fee of \$10.00 per assignment.
+- 18.5.1 Mileage reimbursement rate shall be determined by the AIA Executive Board for the driver of the car and five cents per mile for each rider.
+Yearly rates shall be established at the May Executive Board meeting of each year and go into effect July 1 of said year. - 18.5.1.1 EXCEPTION: Mileage reimbursement rate for officials who live in the Phoenix, Tucson, and Yuma metro areas and who are assigned a contest in their respective metro area shall be paid a flat fee of \$12.00 per assignment.
 (See Form 18.5). - 18.5.2 Duplicate claims for driver's mileage will not be permitted, unless specifically sanctioned by the Commissioner of Officials. - 18.5.3 Varsity mileage to officials shall be paid by the AIA at the end of the season.
 (See Article 9, Section 9.2). - 18.5.4 Junior varsity and freshman mileage shall be paid by the host school.
-Mileage fee shall be the same as for varsity contests.

-DETERMINATION: The AIA Executive Board determined that when three officials (two varsity and one junior varsity/freshman) are assigned to work both varsity and junior varsity/freshman contests (i.e., basketball and volleyball), rider mileage shall be paid only to the junior varsity/freshman official.
+Mileage fee shall be the same as for varsity contests. - DETERMINATION: The AIA Executive Board determined that when three officials (two varsity and one junior varsity/freshman) are assigned to work both varsity and junior varsity/freshman contests (i.e., basketball and volleyball), rider mileage shall be paid only to the junior varsity/freshman official.
 The varsity officials are compensated for their mileage at the conclusion of the sports season.
 (Ex.
 Bd.
-7/78).

-- 18.5.5 Mileage for regional tournaments will be paid by the Region at the same rate and under the same conditions as for varsity contests. - 18.5.6 Mileage for invitations shall be paid by the host school. - 18.6 OFFICIALS COMMITTEE At the discretion of the Commissioner of Officials, there may be an Officials Advisory Committee or an officials' organization for each sport. - 18.6.1 No officials' association/committee shall censure a school or a coach.
+7/78). - 18.5.5 Mileage for regional tournaments will be paid by the Region at the same rate and under the same conditions as for varsity contests. - 18.5.6 Mileage for invitationals shall be paid by the host school.

+- 18.6 OFFICIALS COMMITTEE At the discretion of the Commissioner of Officials, there may be an Officials Advisory Committee or an officials' organization for each sport. - 18.6.1 No officials' association/committee shall censure a school or a coach.
 All censures shall come from the AIA office.